 - 1.15 Although many of this SHTM's recommendations will be applicable, it does not set out to cover water supply for fire-fighting services nor water supply for industrial or other specialist purposes, other than to indicate precautions that should be taken when these are used in association with domestic water services.
-The point at which a "domestic" activity becomes an industrial process, for example in food preparation, has not been defined, and the applicability will need to be considered in each case. - 1.16 This SHTM does not cover wet cooling systems such as cooling towers.
-Guidance on these systems is given in the Health & Safety Commission's Approved Code of Practice and guidance document L8. - 1.17 While some guidance on other water-service applications is included, it is not intended to cover them fully. i.e. - for sterile services departments, see SHPN 13: 'Decontamination'; - for hydrotherapy pools, see the Public Health Laboratory Service's 'Hygiene for hydrotherapy pools'; - for spa pools, see the Public Health Laboratory Service's 'Hygiene for spa pools: guidelines for their safe operation.
+The point at which a "domestic" activity becomes an industrial process, for example in food preparation, has not been defined, and the applicability will need to be considered in each case. - This SHTM does not cover wet cooling systems such as cooling towers.

+Guidance on these systems is given in the Health & Safety Commission's within NHS Scotland estate there are some within close proximity to healthcare premises where wind-borne aerosols could be drawn in via air intakes or openable windows. - 1.17 While some guidance on other water-service applications is included, it is not intended to cover them fully. i.e: - for sterile services departments, see SHPN 13: 'Decontamination'; - for hydrotherapy pools, see the Public Health Laboratory Service's 'Hygiene for hydrotherapy pools'; - for spa pools, see the Public Health Laboratory Service's 'Hygiene for spa pools: guidelines for their safe operation.
 The report of a PHLS spa pools working party'.